 Saree is the symbol of elegance when draped correctly.
 I mention this because if not draped correctly, it feels like you wrapped a piece of cloth like linen on Mummies.
 There are hundreds of videos on youtube to teach you this – So no worries.

 Almost every Indian dress can be accessorised with a dupatta.
 Plus, you see Indian girls covering faces with only the eyes left for the heat and dust.
 Then there are Farsi and Muslim community women who wear Hijab.
 Men’s sherwani also needs a highly embroidered dupatta to make it grander.
 So our scarf and Dupatta range are vast, colourful and beautiful.

-Once you visit any palace in India, you very well know how fond our Maharajas were about wooden handicrafts.
-Simple wooden bowls, sandalwood craft, wooden toys, carved wooden wall hangs – You can place an order for an intricately carved teakwood cot or buy a pearl embossed wooden box.
-The best places to buy wooden craft in India are-
+Once you visit any palace in India, you very well know how fond our Maharajas were of wooden handicrafts.
+Simple wooden bowls, sandalwood crafts, wooden toys, carved wooden wall hangs – You can place an order for an intricately carved teakwood cot or buy a pearl embossed wooden box.
+The best places to buy wooden crafts in India are-